SPHL: Storm can't switch gears against first-place Peoria

 Less than a minute later, the Storm surrendered a 2-on-0 shorthanded goal to Piotrowski, the second straight game against Peoria the Storm have surrendered such a goal.

+"With different personnel, too," Pszenyczny said.
+"No communication.
+Everyone wants to be a pull-up guy, nobody wants to get to the dirty areas to try and do anything, and then it's like, when we decide to play with some (guts), you can see the difference, but then it's too late at that point."

 Peoria added two third-period goals to chase Storm goaltender Kevin Resop for Josh Benson.
-Benson allowed a goal to Jordan Ernst with 19.5 seconds left in a game that featured four fights.
+Benson, just added to the roster, allowed a goal to Jordan Ernst with 19.5 seconds left in a game that featured four fights.

+"It was just lackluster," Pszenyczny said.
+"0-for-5 on the power play and it takes us until the fifth power play to run the play we've been wanting and we get a scoring chance. ...
+We don't even execute the game plan, we're throwing grenades to each other and all the while, it's like, 'Hey, we're fine to want to be down 4-0.'"

 Peoria 6, Quad City 0